 32 years combined legal and judicial experience

-Devoted to mediation, arbitration, and visiting judging
+Devoted to mediation and arbitration

 In Luke 12:58, Jesus said, “As you are going with your adversary to the magistrate, try hard to be reconciled to him on the way, or he may drag you off to the judge…”